MrFriendCS/MrFriendCS.github.io/gui/README.md

 ### Adding a Widget

-Widgets can be added using either the `pack()` or `grid()` method.

 The `pack()` method adds the widgets in order, from top to bottom.

-The `grid()` method adds widgets at a specific location, using rows and columns.

-Only one method can be used to add widgets to the window.

 Widgets can be added with a number of parameters: